chinonso098/CheetahOS/README.md

 Building a Dektop environment in the web browser.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.0^.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6^.

+# Note!
+An Angular dev env is needed for this project to run, for the time being atleast.

 ## Development server